 If you find that you need to generate reports on a regular or frequent basis, you can save the parameters for the report to the DataStore.
 A link to the report appears in the My Portal panel.
 Click the link to generate the report.
-As well, see Report Generation Options for information on how up.time outputs reports.
+As well, see Report Generation Options for information on how Uptime Infrastructure Monitor outputs reports.